EXPORT TRADE

 3. To coordinate and monitor all export management programs including management of export targets and incentives.

-4. To provide functional advisory services in such areas as costing and pricing of exports, product adoption, packing for export, trade information, trade publicity, formulation of export marketing policies and plans and trade fair participation.
+4. To provide functional advisory services in such areas as costing and pricing of exports, product adaptation, packing for export, trade information, trade publicity, formulation of export marketing policies and plans, and trade fair participation.

-6. Provision of useful information and education to local businessmen by organizing courses and seminars and assists them by providing in certain cases, export credit guarantee.
+6. Provision of useful information and education to local businessmen by organizing courses and seminars and assisting them by providing, in certain cases, export credit guarantees.

-7. To arrange exhibitions in foreign countries and inside the country to attract customers for Tanzania products.
+7. To arrange exhibitions in foreign countries and inside the country to attract customers for Tanzanian products.

 2. To provide overseas businessmen wishing to trade with Tanzania with the information they need.
-The information provided coves Tanzania’s import and export trends.
+The information provided covers Tanzania’s import and export trends.

-This is an authority which dealing with controlling securities, shipments clearance of goods to and from other countries.
+This is an authority which deals with controlling securities, shipment clearance of goods to and from other countries.

-2. To enforce securities of cargo in their ports.
+2. To enforce security of cargo in their ports.

-3. To ensure a speed, efficiency and smooth flow of cargo from sea transport.
+3. To ensure speed, efficiency, and smooth flow of cargo from sea transport.

 subscriber